U'khand tightens restrictions in view of COVID surge | Health

 U'khand tightens restrictions in view of COVID surge

+Night curfew in Uttarakhand will now begin at 7 pm instead of 9 pm and will continue till 5 am, officials said on Wednesday.

-The Uttarakhand government has ordered the closure of markets in urban areas barring shops dealing in essential commodities from 2 pm onwards and changing the curfew timing across the state from 9 pm to 7 pm.
+The Uttarakhand government has also ordered the closure of markets in urban areas barring shops dealing in essential commodities from 2 pm onwards.

 The order aimed at checking the spread of COVID-19 comes into effect from Wednesday, Chief Secretary Om Prakash said.